 Optimize your order size

 When you strategically plan a bulk order of materials from a vendor, you minimize purchasing and shipping costs.
-Analyzing consumer buying patterns, which you can easily do with data analytics tools in your POS, gives you insight into how you should create purchase orders.
+Analyzing retail metrics, which you can easily do with data analytics tools in your POS, gives you insight into how you should create purchase orders.